PINTO0309/whisper-onnx-tensorrt/README.md

 Enables execution only with onnxruntime with CUDA and TensorRT Excecution Provider enabled, no need to install PyTorch or TensorFlow.
 All backend logic using PyTorch was rewritten to a Numpy/CuPy implementation from scratch.

 ## 1. Environment
-Although it can run directly on the host PC, we strongly recommend the use of Docker to avoid breaking the environment.
+Although it can run directly on the host PC, I strongly recommend the use of Docker to avoid breaking the environment.

 1. Docker
 2. NVIDIA GPU (VRAM 16 GB or more recommended)